takemobiteam/takemobi-test.github.io/docs/index.md

 What determines when bookings get planned?
 A field in the master data?
 What are the most common values?

+We plan bookings with the same date & destination together.

 ## Errors

 If there is an error with a booking, this error is sent back to TUI via AWS SNS.
 An error may be sent immediately after the booking is received, if the booking could not be stored.
 If the booking can be stored but an error occurs later during planning, the error will be sent when planning occurs (either 14 days prior to the planned date, or soon after receipt of the booking if sent less than 14 days prior to the planned date).